 Every six months, the program accepts up to four applicants.
 Fellows receive paid training and an educational stipend.
 The fellows also make a commitment to use the knowledge gained in a trauma-related service area.
 Candidates come from emergency departments and intensive care units because critical care experience is a requirement.

-The Trauma Nurse Fellowship Program began accepting applications from outside University Health System in 2016, which made the fellowship an avenue for nursing recruitment.
+The Trauma Nurse Fellowship Program began accepting applications from outside University Health in 2016, which made the fellowship an avenue for nursing recruitment.
 Fifteen nurses have graduated since the launch of the fellowship program.
-All 15 remain connected to the Health System.
+All 15 remain connected to University Health.
 Alumni stay active with the fellowship program as mentors for future fellows.

-For information about the University Health System Trauma Nurse Fellowship Program, please contact TraumaNurseFellowship@uhs-sa.com.
+For information about the University Health Trauma Nurse Fellowship Program, please contact TraumaNurseFellowship@uhs-sa.com.

 The Southeast Asia Pediatric Hematology Oncology (SEAPHO) Vietnam Project is a collaboration of healthcare organizations working to improve the childhood cancer survival rates in Southeast Asia.
 The aims of this project include providing educational training programs for pediatric oncology nurses in Vietnam, promoting the specialty of pediatric oncology nursing, advocating and implementing nursing standards, creating evidence-based policies and procedures, exploring nursing research opportunities and providing patient and family-centered education.